Subscribe

 Vertical software scalability (scaling up)

+When to use vertical scaling up instead of scaling out?
 This scalability type works well when you know the amount of extra load that you need to incorporate.

 software scalability